18F/golang_workshop_irl_2016/README.md

 ```

 ## Getting Started
-If these steps look a little foreign, it's a great time to dive into [chapter 01](chapters/ch01/README.md)
+If these steps look a little foreign, it's a great time to dive into [Chapter 01](chapters/ch01/README.md)

 ## Oh no, I don't want this on my computer anymore.
 ```